SJTU-IPADS/krcore-artifacts/docs/exp.md

 ![fig10d](./screenshoots/fig10d.png)

-The log files can also be found in the `out` directory.
+The log files can also be found in the `out/one-sided-verbs-async-write.verbs`, `out/one-sided-krcore-async-write.rc`, `out/one-sided-krcore-async-write.dc` directory.

 ---